Northern lights in Isle of Skye tonight

 Neist Point lighthouse

-The most westerly point of Skye.
+Get directions ↗The most westerly point of Skye.
 Open Atlantic on three sides.
-Very dark and accessible by road and short walk from the car park.
+Properly dark, and accessible by road and a short walk from the car park.

 Related pages